tajespasarela/tailwind-editor/README.md

 Finally, the last step is to make the `Editor.vue` modify the default theme from the Tailwind configuration and request the CSS again from the service to see a live view of the changes.

-We are starting with the colours, adding a color picker for each color we want to configure.
+We are starting with the colors, adding a color picker for each color we want to configure.

 ```html
 // src/components/Editor.vue